Writing Competition

 Writing Competition Terms and Conditions

 2. All information detailing how to enter the competition forms part of these terms and conditions.
 It is a condition of entry that all rules are accepted as final and that the competitor agrees to abide by these rules.
 Submission of an entry will be taken to mean acceptance of these terms and conditions.
-Any special considerations are at the full discretion of this site's editor.
-Also make sure to be familiar with our privacy policy.
+Any special considerations are at the full discretion of the site's editor.
+Please also ensure to be familiar with our privacy policy.

 Read our Privacy Policy here.

-3. To participate in this competition, entrants must write a feature article on the topics as described above in approximately 500 words, see further details above.
+3. To participate in this competition, entrants must write an essay on the topics as described above in approximately 300-500 words for juniors and 500-700 words for seniors, see further details above.
 Entries must be the work of the individual submitting them and must not have been published elsewhere or have won a prize in any other competition.
 It is the responsibility of each entrant to ensure that no element of their entry infringes the copyright of any third party or any laws.
-Entries will be judged on which are the most original, interesting and entertaining.
+Entries will be judged on originality, creativity and how engaging and inspiring they are.

 4. Entries should be submitted via the online entry form and must include the entrant’s (preferably the participant's school as well) full address and an email contact.
-Or your can send the entry within an email to info @ kids-world-travel-guide.com.
-Email attachments will NOT be accepted!
+Alternatively, entries may be sent to info @ kids-world-travel-guide.com.
+Please note that email attachments will not be accepted!

-5. Entries for this writing competition must have been received by 1 October 2024 (10:00 pm/ 22:00 UTC) to be considered for the competition and possible publication on Kids World Travel Guide.
+5. Entries must be received by 1 October 2026 (22:00 UTC) to be considered for the competition and possible publication on Kids World Travel Guide.

 6. The judging panel will be the editor and team of Kids-World-Travel-Guide.com.
-The judges’ decision is final and no correspondence shall be entered into.
+The judges’ decision is final and no correspondence will be entered into.

 7. Copyright in all submissions to the competition remains with the respective entrants.
 However, each entrant grants a worldwide, irrevocable, perpetual licence to KidsWorldTravels to feature any or all of the submissions in any of its publications, its websites and/or in any promotional material connected to this competition.